aslamhus/WordpressHMR/README.md

 ## Contributing

 If you would like to contribute to this package, please feel free to submit a pull request.
 I would love to hear your feedback and suggestions for improvement.

+This package was proudly built without AI, just one single human clacking away at the keyboard.